 Improving on template-based code generation, a query compiler can first generate a query plan in a hardware-oblivious, declarative intermediate representation (IR).
 Such a formalized IR allows the query processing system to reason about hardware-specific optimizations in a structured way.
 For example, Voodoo [248] uses control vectors to map data items to virtual partitions.
 These virtual partitions express information about parallel execution, e.g., using SIMD registers on CPUs or interleaved access on GPUs, in a declarative, hardware-independent way.
-Hawk [46] uses pipeline programs, which are parameterized representations of operator pipelines [208], to describe the dataflow of an operator pipeline programs can be adapted to a specific processor using well-defined transformation rules.
+Hawk [46] uses pipeline programs, which are parameterized representations of operator pipelines [208], to describe the dataflow of an operator pipeline and to encapsulate implementation variants of individual operators.
+These pipeline programs can be adapted to a specific processor using well-defined transformation rules.
 This approach is not limited to query processing systems.
 For example, TVM [52] applies structured transformations over an IR for deep learning programs.